 The Rural City of Wangaratta is an adventure playground.
-With multiple National Parks nearby and the beautiful Ovens River snaking its way through the valley, there is an abundance of outdoor fun to be had.
+With multiple National Parks nearby and the beautiful Ovens and King Rivers snaking their way through the valleys, there is an abundance of outdoor fun to be had in Regional Victoria.

 Hiking & walking

 Wangaratta is home to some of Regional Victoria's most breath taking natural scenery.
 The region has a huge variety of walks, from casual bushwalks to scenic lookouts and advanced hiking options suited to all ages.